pingcap/docs/tidb-cloud/integrate-tidbcloud-with-airbyte.md

 ## Limitations

-- The TiDB connector does not support the Change Data Capture (CDC) feature.
+- The TiDB connector cannot use the Change Data Capture (CDC) feature provided by TiCDC.
+The incremental sync is performed based on a cursor mechanism.
 - TiDB destination converts the `timestamp` type to the `varchar` type in default normalization mode.
 It happens because Airbyte converts the timestamp type to string during transmission, and TiDB does not support `cast ('2020-07-28 14:50:15+1:00' as timestamp)`.
 - For some large ELT missions, you need to increase the parameters of [transaction restrictions](/develop/dev-guide-transaction-restraints.md#large-transaction-restrictions) in TiDB.